Maxime Rouyer: Panthers Wrocław

 On May 19, 2022, the Panthers Wrocław announced that Rouyer had joined their 2022 roster.
 He had 89 tackles, 4.5 sacks, and three fumble recoveries, including one that he returned for a touchdown.

 BC Lions

 Following the end of the Panthers' 2022 season, Rouyer signed with the BC Lions on September 14, 2022.
+He played in the final seven regular season games in 2022 where he had one forced fumble.
+He also played in both playoff games that year where he had one special teams tackle.

+In 2023, he played in 11 regular season games where he recorded one defensive tackle and six special teams tackles.
+He played in 16 regular season games in 2024 and had seven defensive tackles and 14 special teams tackles.

-On June 6, 2025, Rouyer was placed on the Lions' 1-game injured list to start the 2025 CFL season.
+On June 6, 2025, Rouyer was placed on the Lions' 1-game injured list to start the 2025 season.
 He rejoined the active roster on July 13, 2025.
 On September 11, 2025, Rouyer was again placed on the Lions' 1-game injured list.
 He rejoined the active roster on September 8, 2025.
-On September 25, 2025, Rouyer was, for the third time that season, placed on the Lions' 1-game injured list, where he spent the remainder of the 2025 CFL regular season.
+On September 25, 2025, he was placed on the Lions' 1-game injured list for the third time that season, where he spent the remainder of the 2025 CFL season.
+As a result of injuries, Rouyer played in just eight games where he had two special teams tackles.

+Following the 2025 season, Rouyer was granted a one-time exemption where the league changed his roster status from Global to National.
+This was more in line with the updated rule where a Non-Canadian player could be ruled as a National player if they had played at least three years of U Sports football.
+Rouyer was the only player that would have qualified for this update.

+On February 10, 2026, Rouyer re-signed with the Lions, on a one-year contract extension.
+On July 3, 2026, Rouyer was placed on the Lions' 6-game injured list.
+He rejoined the active roster on August 22, 2026.
+On September 11, 2026, Rouyer was again placed on the Lions' 6-game injured list.